openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 # UIAbilityContext

-**UIAbilityContext**, inherited from [Context](js-apis-inner-application-context.md), provides the context environment for [UIAbility](js-apis-app-ability-uiAbility.md). **UIAbilityContext** provides UIAbility-related configuration and APIs for operating UIAbilities and ServiceExtensionAbilities.
-For example, you can use the APIs to start a UIAbility, terminate a UIAbility to which the UIAbilityContext belongs, and start, terminate, connect to, or disconnect from a ServiceExtensionAbility.
+The **UIAbilityContext** module, inherited from **Context**, implements the context for UIAbilities.

+This module provides APIs for accessing UIAbility-specific resources.
+You can use the APIs to start and terminate a UIAbility, obtain the caller interface, and request permissions from users by displaying a dialog box.

 > **NOTE**
 >